Targets for Our Sustainable Sourcing Initiatives

 Traceability of raw milk

-We can 100% guarantee the traceability of the raw milk we receive.
-(FY2020 domestic and overseas Meiji Group consolidated subsidiaries)
+We ensure the traceability of raw milk we receive. (domestic and overseas Meiji Group consolidated subsidiaries)

 Initiatives for stable sourcing of premium quality raw milk